 Read more about the difference between venom and poison!

 No, mongooses are not immune to snake venom.
 But they can deal with a little bit of the venom.

-To be immune to something basically means that whatever you're immune to can't touch you (like certain politicians and the law).
+To be immune to something basically means that whatever you're immune to can't touch you.

 Mongooses are not truly immune to snake venom (as many resources will try to tell you) because they will die if they get bitten too much and get too much venom in their systems.